1940 World Snooker Championship: Final

+Joe Davis won the match at 37–35.
+A further dead frame was played.

 Qualifying Tournament

 Herbert Holt and Conrad Stanbury met at Thurston's Hall for their qualifying match, played from 19 to 21 February.
 Holt led 6–4 after the first day and 13–7 after day two.
 Although he lost the first frame on the final day, he took the next three to secure a winning 16–8 lead.
 Stanbury won five of the seven for a final score of 18–13.

 Century breaks

 There were two century breaks during the tournament, both during the final.